andikatjacobdennis/Mastering-the-Windows-Command-Prompt/README.md

 ### Course Format:

 This course includes step-by-step tutorials, practical examples, quizzes, and assessments to reinforce learning and ensure you gain hands-on experience with each command.
 By the end of the course, you'll be equipped with the knowledge and skills to leverage the Windows Command Prompt for a wide range of advanced tasks and projects.

-Join us in "Mastering the Windows Command Prompt" and take your command-line expertise to the next level!